SyncWithRaj/VSCode-AI-Explainer-Extension/README.md

-# Voice Debugger Extension 🔊🐞
+# CodeWhisper - VS Code Voice Debugger Extension🔊🐞

-An AI-powered **VS Code extension** that fetches code errors, provides instant AI-driven solutions, and even **explains them in voice** using MurphyAI.
+An AI-powered VS Code extension that fetches code errors, provides instant AI-driven solutions, and even explains them in voice using MurfAI.
+It also comes with an integrated personal doubt clearer bot for instant Q&A inside VS Code.
-This extension makes debugging more interactive by letting you **choose voice + style (Default, Conversational, Promo, Narration)** for explanations.
+This makes debugging more interactive by letting you choose voice + style (Default, Conversational, Promo, Narration) for explanations.
 ---

 ## 🚀 Features